The Ultimate Guide to RV Camping in Hawaii

 If you like scenic drives, you’re going to love Hawaii.
 This state is home to some of the most beautiful drives in the country, including the famous Road to Hana.

-Of course, you’ll also want to make sure to see some of the state’s famous landmarks such as the aforementioned Hawaii Volcanoes National Park, Kilauea Lighthouse, and Queen’s Baths.
-National sites such as Pearl Harbor National Memorial also make excellent stops, so be sure to add some of those to your itinerary.
+You’ll also want to make sure to see some of the state’s famous landmarks such as the national parks, Kilauea Lighthouse, and Queen’s Baths.
+National sites such as Pearl Harbor National Memorial also make excellent stops.

 Festivals, Fairs, and Events in Hawaii